Copywriting as a side hustle is one of the best ways to earn extra money at the start of your creator journey.

 It will initially seem overwhelming, but there’s no way around it.
 You have to get the basics right.

-Did you think when I started, I had the balls to charge anyone?
+Did you think I had the balls to charge anyone when I started?

-Back then, I even thought copywriting and copyrighting were the same thing but I assumed it was just a typo people made.
+I even thought copywriting and copyrighting were the same thing.

 A damn fool I was.